Avondale Cover 4.jpg

 The fire of June 2017 had a truly devastating effect on the school, lying as it does a few hundred metres from Grenfell Tower.
 Two Avondale families, including a member of staff, lost their lives and 4 families escaped and were in temporary housing for months.
 Other families were evacuated from nearby housing.
 Most saw the fire on the night and watched in horror.

-As a permanent memorial to Grenfell, we have commissioned a large mosaic to cover a wall in the playground.
+As a permanent memorial to Grenfell, we commissioned a large mosaic to cover a wall in the playground.
 The design is based on our children's drawings of the local area and Grenfell Tower.
 The words 'Forever in our Hearts,' written about the school by one of our children who died, are included.

 AVONDALE MOSAIC 3.jpg